-Contractually all SAS doctors, including those working part-time, are entitled to a minimum of 1 SPA.
+Contractually all SAS doctors are entitled to a minimum of 1 SPA.
 The balance between SPA time and other work will be determined locally and will be set out in your job plan.

 Useful points in the terms and conditions:

 Annual leave: Make sure you apply for annual leave with adequate notice; discuss with your Clinical Lead how it is applied locally.
 Most departments require 6 weeks' notice, but some require more, depending on rotas and other local issues.
 As a Specialty Doctor you are entitled to 5 weeks' annual leave for first two years, except where the immediate previous post had a 6 week entitlement, in which case 6 weeks applies.
 Annual leave allocation is 6 weeks in subsequent years.
 This is in addition to eight public holidays and two statutory holidays or days in lieu thereof.
 The two statutory days may, by local agreement, be converted to a period of annual leave.

 Study leave: The recommended standard is leave with pay and expenses or time off in lieu with expenses within a maximum of 30 days (including off-duty days falling within the period of leave) in any period of three years for professional purposes within the United Kingdom.
 You need to apply to your Clinical Lead for this time off, giving adequate notice.
 Any grant of leave is subject to the need to maintain NHS services.